nxrighthere/ENet-CSharp/README.md

 `Library.Deinitialize()` deinitializes the native library.
 Should be called after the work is done.

-`Library.Time` returns the current monotonic time in milliseconds.
+`Library.Time` returns a current monotonic time in milliseconds.
 It never reset while the application remains alive.